 Applications to Work Away/Intermit

 If you plan to be away from Cambridge, apart from short holidays, you need permission from the University.
 Permission to Work Away or Intermit will not usually be approved until your First Year Assessment is completed unless you are Intermitting on Medical Grounds.
-Guidance on Applications to Work Away and Intermit from the Board of Gradate Studies.
-Applications should be made via your CamSIS self-service page for further information: http://www.cambridgestudents.cam.ac.uk/your-course/graduate-study/your-s...
+Applications should be made via your CamSIS self-service page.
+Please read the online guidance before applying or for further information: http://www.cambridgestudents.cam.ac.uk/your-course/graduate-study/your-s...

 Two Graduate Prizes are offered by the University for papers/reports written by Graduate Students in Engineering, the John Winbolt Prize and the Hamilton Prize.